Launch an Amazon EC2 Instance

 From the console dashboard, click Launch Instance.

-The Choose an Amazon Machine Image (AMI) page displays a list of basic configurations called Amazon Machine Images (AMIs) that serve as templates for your instance.
+The Choose an Amazon Machine Image (AMI) page displays a list of basic configurations, called Amazon Machine Images (AMIs), that serve as templates for your instance.
 Select the HVM edition of the Amazon Linux AMI.
 Notice that this configuration is marked "Free tier eligible."